Mark IV monorail: Specifications

 Original ten trains built by Martin Marietta.
 Final two built by WDI.

 Incidents

 Valentine's Day 1974 accident

 On February 14, 1974, Monorail Blue ran into the back of Monorail Red while it was exiting the Magic Kingdom station.
 At that time, operation was primarily by visual clearance; there was no train protection system to separate vehicles.
 Through a series of misjudgments and misinformation, Blue approached the station without proper clearance.
 The pilot was unable to stop Blue before rear-ending Red.
-The driver of Blue was injured in the collision but recovered and transferred to the Watercraft Department after being cited at fault for the accident.
+The pilot of Blue was injured in the collision but recovered and transferred to the Watercraft Department after being cited at fault for the accident.